bragr/gn2/README.md

 * Move neural network code into its own package.
 * Comment all the things (hopefully the source will be able to act a mini neural network tutorial
 * Add support for backpropagation in addition to genetic algorithm
-* Add support for executing multiple networks simultanously using goroutines
+* Add support for executing multiple networks simultaneously using goroutines
 * Create an interface for training sets/problems to allow new ones to be created more simply
-* Hardware exceleration?
+* Hardware acceleration?
 (Possible, but unlikely in the near term.
 There does seem to be some CUDA support for Go)
+* Move params and magic numbers into one place and make them easily configurable by command lines args or config files